amrodrig72/-Microtubule_Catastrophe_Notebooks/README.md

 Usage of this notebook and the micro_cata package requires both of these datasets.

 # micro_cata
-micro_cata can be found o
+micro_cata can be found on https://pypi.org/project/micro-cata/0.0.1/ and on https://github.com/amrodrig72/micro_cata

+If you need access to the github repository of micro_cata, send an email requesting access to amrodrig@caltech.edu